Senan3307/Mini-Project-01---Network-Setup-and-Troubleshooting/README.md

 <img width="133" alt="Screenshot 2024-09-18 at 15 17 09" src="https://github.com/user-attachments/assets/e3a16ff3-92a9-4a84-bf0b-7b3515cb6547">

 Once privileged exec mode is enabled, you are able to enter the global configuration mode by typing "configure terminal" or "config t".
 You are successfully in global configuration mode if the command line shows "Router (config)#".
-It should look like the image below
+It should look like the image below.
+Global configuration mode gives you permission to change the configurations in the router, so getting to here is essential for administering IPs.

 <img width="334" alt="Screenshot 2024-09-18 at 15 18 11" src="https://github.com/user-attachments/assets/b3326263-a242-4540-8611-b1a01ac62890">